thesse1/webmethods-api-gateway-staging/README.md

 - All policy actions will be scanned for unwanted API-level Log Invocation policies
 - All applications with names not ending with _DEV, _STAGE, _TEST or _PROD, respectively, will be removed
 - The remaining applications will be unsuspended (if necessary) to make sure they can be used on the target environment
-- Aliases will be overwritten with the values retrieved from the global aliases.jsob file or the local API project's aliases.json file
+- Aliases will be overwritten with the values retrieved from the global aliases.json file or the local API project's aliases.json file (perhaps after value replacement via pipeline variables)
 - It will be assured that all APIs are assigned to the Internal API group or the External API group, respectively
 - Three API tags will be added to every API indicating the build ID, the build name and the pipeline name.
 These tags can later be used in the API Gateway UI on the target environments to understand when and how (and by whom) every API was promoted to the environment
 - For a deployment to STAGE or PROD, API mocking will be disabled